opentelekomcloud-docs/cloud-backup-recovery/umn/source/faqs/others/is_there_a_quota_for_cbr_vaults.rst

 Is There a Quota for CBR Vaults?
 ================================

-There are no quota limits.
+There are no quota limits for other vaults.

 You can create as many vaults as needed.